Neo23x0/yarGen/README.md

 Since version 0.20.0 yarGen supports the extraction and use of hex encoded strings that often appear in weaponized RTF files.

 The rule generation process also tries to identify similarities between the files that get analyzed and then combines the strings to so called **super rules**.
 The super rule generation does not remove the simple rule for the files that have been combined in a single super rule.
 This means that there is some redundancy when super rules are created.
-You can supress a simple rule for a file that was already covered by super rule by using --nosimple.
+You can suppress a simple rule for a file that was already covered by super rule by using --nosimple.

 ### Installation